March Madness predictions for local businesses

 PRO TIP: Use the NCAA tournament as an opportunity to get closer to some of your best customers.
 Offer a special discount to repeat customers who come in for a drink or dine during the game.

 Did you enjoy “March Madness predictions for local businesses”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement